cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

         Hps(msg) = H(DST_ext || msg || I2OSP(0, 1))

-    DST\_ext should be prefix-free encoded (e.g., by prepending one byte encoding the length of DST\_ext) to make it infeasible to find distinct (msg, DST\_ext) pairs that hash to the same value.
+    DST\_ext should be prefix-free encoded (e.g., by adding a one-byte prefix that encodes the length of DST\_ext) to make it infeasible to find distinct (msg, DST\_ext) pairs that hash to the same value.

     This method ensures domain separation because